Mainstream Support Has Ended

 Free Upgrade Offer

-Microsoft has offered a free upgrade to Windows 10 to Windows 7 and 8.1 users which is available for the first year after release.
+Microsoft is offering a free upgrade to Windows 10 for those that upgrade in the first year but only…

 I Recommend Waiting